 For example, SAE 90 covers ISO 150 to ISO 220.
 In application, ISO 150 works well in low temperatures, whereas ISO 220 works better in high temperatures.

-Best Hydraulic Oil In The Uae 2024
+Best Hydraulic Oil In The UAE 2024

 Figure showing the hydraulic oil viscosity chart|